 Note: Our classroom is not suitable for children.
 Please make childcare arrangements.

-Due to COVID-19, classes are currently being conducted virtually.
-REGISTER for class.
+Due to COVID-19, some classes are currently being conducted virtually through Zoom.

 Please call us for class information at (406) 457-7461.

 You have two options for online homebuyer education: eHome America or Framework.
 While online education cannot replace the experience of an in-person class, both eHome America and Framework classes provide a comprehensive education on the homebuying journey.

 In order to receive your homebuyer education class certificate of completion you will need to complete a one-on-one appointment with one of our HUD-certified housing counselors.
 This appointment can be done in person or over the phone and can generally be made to fit your schedule.

 The content and topics are the same for both classes, but the delivery styles differ slightly.
 Feel free to choose the class that suits your learning style best.
 Both classes are HUD- certified, and both have adopted NeighborWorks America’s National Industry Standards.

 eHome is “more like an electronic textbook”, said one user. eHome has short videos that introduce concepts followed by text that further expand those concepts.

 Class Costs $99

 If you still need advice on which course to take your lender may have a recommendation based on the loan products you are considering, or you may contact your local housing counselor for their perspective.
 Click HERE to find a counselor in your area.

 Once you’ve registered and completed the course you will receive an email from Logan Smith at NeighborWorks Montana putting you in touch with the housing counselor in your area to complete your one-on-one counseling session.